Jacob-Zim/Search-and-sorts/README.md

 # Search-and-sorts
-A collection of some fun little implementation of a few search and sorting algorithms
+A collection of some fun little implementations of a few search and sorting algorithms